bryanmytko/jquery_collapser/README.md

 			<p>Other options include animate (Boolean), speed (String), fade (Boolean). </p>
 			<p>If you wish for sections to be open on page load, just give them the "cOpen" class, or whatever class you choose in the settings.</p>
 			<p>There are no CSS requirements.
 I personally hate plugins that are bogged down with convoluted CSS that takes forever to change and fit the style of <em>your</em> website.
 However, feel free to use my CSS as a guide.</p>
+			<p>This is cross browser compatible, tested in Chrome, Firefox, Opera and IE7+.
+I built this after losing time using <a href="http://webcloud.se/jQuery-Collapse/">jQuery Collapse</a>, due to its claim to be 'fully tested in IE6+', even though their entire page of examples completely falls apart in IE7/8.
 			<p>Example Javascript:
 				<pre>
 	&lt;script&gt;